Members, remember to log in to view this post.

 For whatever reason I didn’t get involved in professional outdoor writing groups until I retired from education.
 I’d dabbled in outdoor writing, publishing a few stories.
 I joined my state organization, the Pennsylvania Outdoor Writers Association less than 12 years ago, but I jumped in.
 I hosted a 5-day conference and served on the Board of Directors.
 The organization elected me president at the last conference.

 I suppose I am the poster boy for other outdoor communicators who discover their passion later in life.
 But if someone had approached me about becoming involved in the Pennsylvania Outdoor Writers Association, or OWAA years earlier, I would have been become a much more prolific writer.
 Who knows?
-I coulda been famous like Pat Wray, someone I saw win Excellence in Craft Contests, receive the Jade of Chiefs award and I now count as a friend.
+I coulda been famous like Pat Wray, someone I saw win Excellence in Craft Contests, receive the Circle of Chiefs award and I now count as a friend.

 That’s my message.
 Contact young writers and photographers and invite them to join hands with long-time pros.
 Many of our outdoor sports like hunting, fishing, hiking and canoeing are tilted toward a timeworn fellowship of guys approaching geezer status.
 A number of states, including Pennsylvania, started mentored youth hunting and fishing programs in the hope that younger hunters and anglers, once introduced to the outdoors, will restock the sporting community.
 We can learn from those state early hunter/angler programs.
 OWAA — as well as state and regional outdoor communicators organizations — needs to reach out to young folks before they hit old age.